How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 And you don't have to take my word for it.
 Meb Faber of MebFaberResearch.com and The Idea Farm conducted the research that empirically demonstrates the risk-adjusted efficacy of the monthly close on the 10-month SMA.
 Those who are interested can review the research specifics at this link.

-In other words, if you incorporate trend-following into your tactical asset allocation, you’re not a perma-bear.
-You’re not shorting the market.
+In other words, if you incorporate trend-following into your tactical asset allocation, you're not a perma bear.
+You're not shorting the market.
 You value the importance of losing less in times of bear market decimation.
 Like 2000.
 Like 2008.
 Like 2020.

 It's worth noting that our risk-reduction methodology is not confined to the monthly close.
 We use the slope of the 10-month SMA, the NYSE Advance-Decline Line, credit spreads and a variety of market internals.
 Each provided us with signals that determine when to reduce or raise risk.